-ANZ has a policy that all dividends payable to shareholders in Australia, New Zealand or Great Britain will be paid by direct credit to their nominated financial institution accounts (excluding credit card accounts).
+ANZ has a policy that all dividends payable to shareholders in Australia, New Zealand or United Kingdom will be paid by direct credit to their nominated financial institution accounts (excluding credit card accounts).

 ANZ offers both a Dividend Reinvestment Plan (DRP) and a Bonus Option Plan (BOP) as alternatives to receiving cash dividends on ANZ ordinary shares.

 The Acquisition Price used in determining the number of shares to be provided under the DRP and BOP in connection with the 2014 Final Dividend was the arithmetic average of the daily volume weighted average sale price of all fully paid ANZ ordinary shares sold on the ASX during the ten trading days commencing 15 May 2015 (less a 1.5% discount), and then rounded to the nearest whole cent (- please note that no discount was applied when calculating the Acquisition Price in relation to the 2014 Final Dividend).
 In order to be effective, election notices from ordinary shareholders wanting to commence, cease or vary their participation in the DRP or BOP for the 2014 Final Dividend must have been received by ANZ's Share Registrar by 5.00 pm (Australian Eastern Daylight time) on 12 November 2014.